-Iron is common in surface water, although it is usually present at levels that are harmless to people and to aquatic life.
+Iron is common in surface water, although it is usually present at levels that are harmless to people and aquatic life.
 However, water discoloration and staining issues can occur in water with dissolved iron levels greater than 3,000 ug/L (ppb), and the drinking water standard is a 30-day average value of 300 ug/L (ppb).
 Detrimental effects to aquatic life can occur when levels of dissolved iron are above 1000 ug/L (ppb).
-The levels of dissolved iron that can affect aquatic life are dependent in part on the hardness of the water.
+The levels of dissolved iron that can affect aquatic life are dependent, in part, on the hardness of the water.
 Less dissolved iron is necessary to negatively affect aquatic life in water with lower hardness values than in water with higher hardness values.

-Average total iron concentrations in fall 2023 continued to be somewhat elevated at the S-BTT-20 (North Fork) site compared to the five-year historic average (Figure 9).
-The area in the North Fork watershed above the sampling site was included in the area that was most severely burned during the CPF in fall of 2020.
-Increased iron concentrations resulting from the aftereffects of wildfire have persisted for several years and will presumably begin to decline in coming years as the watershed continues to recover from the wildfire.
+Average total iron concentrations in spring 2024 are generally near five-year average values at most sites (Figure 10).
+The area in the North Fork watershed above the sampling site was included in the area that was most severely burned during the CPF in fall of 2020 and total iron levels have been elevated at this location in the years since the fire.
+The fact that spring 2024 values were generally somewhat low, indicates that the watershed is continuing to recover from the fire.